SangTDx/sangtdx.github/_posts/2023-11-10-zonal-architecture.md

 manufacturers are well aware of the interoperability challenges posed by ECUs and the need to integrate, simplify and free up space under the hood for new functionality.
-* Connext Drive reflects the capabilities of RTI’s proven software communication framework and the commitment to support the collocation of different technologies: It can operate natively based on the Data Distribution Service (DDS™) standard, or by
+* Connext Drive reflects the capabilities of proven software communication framework and the commitment to support the collocation of different technologies: It can operate natively based on the Data Distribution Service (DDS™) standard, or by